jaalso/cybersecurity-portfolio/README.md

 All penetration testing and offensive security activities documented in this portfolio were conducted exclusively in:

 - Isolated personal lab environments (VMs with no external connectivity)
-- Authorized external targets (vuln.land)
+- Authorized external targets (vuln.land · Dockerlabs)
 - Simulated environments provided by training platforms (THM, HTB)

 No unauthorized systems were accessed.
 All work complies with Swiss law and ethical hacking standards.